-Each year, the Melton Foundation and one of our partner universities hosts a seven-to-ten day series of activities focused on Global Citizenship.
+Each year, the Melton Foundation hosts a seven-to-ten day series of activities focused on Global Citizenship.
 The conference convenes about 100 Melton Fellows, faculty from participating universities, and leading Global Citizenship advocates, practitioners, and experts for three primary purposes:

 To build a global community around Global Citizenship in order to promote the concept and its practices;

 To further the learning and leadership development of Melton Fellows as global citizens and advocates of global citizenship through trainings and workshops;